 Cultural Resources: There are no cultural, archaeological, or paleontological resources that will be impacted by this special permit request.
-The objective of the special permit is to avoid construction in the ROW
+The objective of the special permit is to avoid construction in the ROW.

 Any inspection activities associated with the special permit segments and special permit inspection areas will be conducted within the boundaries of FGT's existing aboveground facilities (i.e., compressor station and regulator stations) and maintained pipeline ROW.
 FGT was granted a categorical exclusion blanket clearance certificate from the Florida Division of Historical Resources for activities to be undertaken within its existing, previously disturbed ROW to ensure compliance with the National Historic Preservation Act of 1966, as amended (NHPA).
+Section 106 requires federal agencies or their applicants to take into account the effects of their undertakings on historic structural and archaeological properties.
 The Florida State Historic Preservation Office (SHPO) concurred with its categorical exclusion for work within existing ROW and stated that "no known historic properties will be affected by this undertaking."

-Environmental Justice: As shown in Table 6 - Demographic Information for Special Permit Segment - Using EPA EJScreen, this special permit will not impact any predominantly (>50%) minority, linguistically isolated, or low-income populations where the special permit segments are located.
-The total population within a 0.5-mile radius of each of the special permit segments ranges from <45 to 970.
-The minority population in the special permit segments range from 16 percent in Pasco County to 43 percent in Hillsborough County.
-The low-income population in the special permit segments ranges from 7 percent in to 43 percent in Hillsborough County.
-The linguistically isolated population in the special permit segments ranges from 0 percent in Hernando and Hillsborough Counties to 9 percent in Hillsborough County.
-The special permit modification will not have a disparate impact any minority, non-English language, or impoverished populations.
+Environmental Justice: As shown in Table 6 - Demographic Information for Special Permit Segment - Using EPA EJScreen, five special permit segments (i.e., Special Permit Segment Nos.
+169426, 169427, 169428, 165997, 170717) located in Orange and Osceola Counties contain a higher proportion (> 50%) of individuals identified as minority.
+Two of the five special permit segments (i.e., Special Permit Segment Nos.
+165997 and 170717) that are located in Osceola County, also contain a higher proportion (>50%) of individuals identified as a low-income population.
+None of the special permit segments are located in predominantly linguistically isolated populations.

 In any event, the activities of the special permit are intended to maintain safety along all of the special permit segments, reduce environmental impacts, and increase the level of the safety along the special permit inspection areas and will not have a disparate impact on any minority, low income, or limited English proficiency populations.